tsonika/NGS-SBS-Monash2019/modules/login/login.md

      scp trainee1@sbs-01.erc.monash.edu

-Using the password provided in the https://tsonika.github.io/NGS-SBS-Monash2019/login/login/ section of the manual.
+Using the password provided in the above section.

 ## Acknowledgements